Sen. Blackburn to Newsmax: House Support Welcomed on Budget Bill

 "I believe we have the votes," said Johnson, R-La.
 "We'll take the next big step."

-House Republican leaders on Wednesday evening had cancelled a vote on the budget resolution that previously passed in the Senate due to pressure from fiscal hawks in the GOP who opposed the measure.
+House Republican leaders on Wednesday evening had canceled a vote on the budget resolution that previously passed in the Senate due to pressure from fiscal hawks in the GOP who opposed the measure.

 Blackburn, appearing on "Wake Up America," argued that the bill "is setting the floor for cuts" and added that the Senate wants "to cut probably more than the House does and we're also setting a ceiling for what you can spend … this unlocks the process to reconciliation."